vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 gcloud init
 ```

-This init command will help you setup your default zone and project.
-It will
+This init command helps you set up your default zone and project.
+It also prompts you to log in with
-also prompt you to log in with your Google account.
+your Google account.

 ```plaintext
 To continue, you must log in.
 Would you like to log in (Y/n)?
 Y